Scatterometer: Optical

-Radar scatterometer
+Radar

 A radar scatterometer operates by transmitting a pulse of microwave energy towards the Earth's surface and measuring the reflected energy.
 A separate measurement of the noise-only power is made and subtracted from the signal+noise measurement to determine the backscatter signal power.
 Sigma-0 (σ⁰) is computed from the signal power measurement using the distributed target radar equation.
 Scatterometer instruments are very precisely calibrated in order to make accurate backscatter measurements.

 The primary application of spaceborne scatterometry has been measurements of near-surface winds over the ocean.
 Such instruments are known as wind scatterometers.
 By combining sigma-0 measurements from different azimuth angles, the near-surface wind vector over the ocean's surface can be determined using a geophysical model function (GMF) which relates wind and backscatter.
 Over the ocean, the radar backscatter results from scattering from wind-generated capillary-gravity waves, which are generally in equilibrium with the near-surface wind over the ocean.
 The scattering mechanism is known as Bragg scattering, which occurs from the waves that are in resonance with the microwaves.

 The backscattered power depends on the wind speed and direction.
 Viewed from different azimuth angles, the observed backscatter from these waves varies.
 These variations can be exploited to estimate the sea surface wind, i.e. its speed and direction.
 This estimate process is sometimes termed 'wind retrieval' or 'model function inversion'.
 This is a non-linear inversion procedure based on an accurate knowledge of the GMF (in an empirical or semi-empirical form) that relates the scatterometer backscatter and the vector wind.
 Retrieval requires an angular diversity scatterometer measurements with the GMF, which is provided by the scatterometer making several backscatter measurements of the same spot on the ocean's surface from different azimuth angles.